This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #PassThePepper #CollectiveBias

 My son helped me create the chalkboard and likes it so much, I think we might reframe later and hang in his sports themed bedroom.

-Finally, the table runner we created using freezer paper, leftover burlap coffee bag from Dylan’s Four-esta birthday party in 2013 (I have quite the crafty stash!) and green paint.
+Finally, the table runner we created using freezer paper, leftover burlap coffee bag from my son’s Four-esta birthday party in 2013 (I have quite the crafty stash!) and green paint.

 What are your favorite ways to “homegate”?
 Do you have a food set up like we do or maybe all wear team jerseys?